MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-database/includes/2-what-is-entity-framework-core.md

 ## Perform CRUD operations with EF Core

 Once configured, you can use EF Core to perform CRUD operations on your entity classes.
-This allows you to develop against C# classes, delegating the database operations to the context class.
+Then, you can develop against C# classes, delegating the database operations to the context class.
 Database providers in turn translate it to database-specific query language (for example, SQL for a relational database).
 Queries are always executed against the database, even if the entities returned in the result already exist in the context.

 ### Query data